 About Repsol Sinopec Resources UK

 Repsol Sinopec Resources UK Ltd (Repsol Sinopec), formerly known as Talisman Sinopec Energy UK Ltd, is an oil and gas company that offers exploration services.
-Its oil and gas exploration fields include Arbroath, Auk, Bleo Holm, Claymore, Montrose, Flotta, Saltire, Beatrice, Buchan, Clyde, Fulmar, Piper and Tartan.
+Its oil and gas exploration fields include Arbroath, Auk, Bleo Holm, Claymore, Montrose, Flotta, Saltire, Beatrice, Buchan, Clyde, Fulmar, Piper, and Tartan.
 The company explores, discovers, and produces oil and gas across the North Sea.
 It operates in floating facilities, offshore platforms, onshore terminal in Flotta, and others.
 Repsol Sinopec holds interest and operates oil fields on the UK Continental Shelf with offshore installations and onshore terminal.
-The company also offers construction, installation, fabrication, subsea engineering and drilling services.
-Repsol Sinopec is headquartered in Aberdeen, Scotland, the UK.
+The company also offers construction, installation, fabrication, subsea engineering, and drilling services.
+Repsol Sinopec, a subsidiary of Talisman Colombia Holdco Ltd, is headquartered in Aberdeen, Scotland, the UK.

 Information on the field is sourced from GlobalData’s fields database that provides detailed information on all producing, announced and planned oil and gas fields globally.
 Not all companies mentioned in the article may be currently existing due to their merger or acquisition or business closure.